Hippopoto0/akkadian_webui/README.md

 Akkadian Translator WebUI

-This is an extension to my disseration assessing the performance of different transformer models in translating Akkadian.
-I made several models to do this, with varying parameter sizes and built from various causal and seq2seq models, they can be [found on HuggingFace](https://huggingface.co/Hippopoto0).
+This is an extension to my disseration assessing the performance of different fine-tuned transformer models in translating Akkadian.
+I fine-tuned several models to do this, with varying parameter sizes and built from various causal and seq2seq models, they can be [found on HuggingFace](https://huggingface.co/Hippopoto0).

 I thought it would be cool to make a tool that can demo a model built, in particular the MarianMT based model.